plb538/pygame-project/README.md

     ![Python Download Wizard](./resources/readme/python_instructions.png "Add Python to Path")

-2. Run the following in the Windows cmdline:
+2. Run the following in the Windows cmdline to update your Python package manager and install the required dependencies:

 ```
 python -m pip install -U pip